 Please add the excel sheet from the sample submission form to your package, so we can identify the samples quickly and without issues.
 When the package has to clear customs, we recommend adding a letter to the package with all the information on the contents.
 In our experience, this usually helps to clear a package (quicker).
 You can download our customs letter template here.

-To ensure that the tubes arrive in good condition, please follow these tips & tricks on top of the general requirements:
+To ensure that plates arrive in good condition, please follow these tips & tricks on top of the general requirements:

 - Do not use a shipping box that is too large

-The larger the shipping box, the more space the Eppendorf box with the tubes has to be jostled around.
-If you do not have a smaller shipping box, try to “lock” the Eppendorf box in the middle by putting empty tip boxes, or something similar around it.
+The larger the box, the more space the plates have, to be jostled around.
+If you do not have a smaller shipping box, try to “lock” the plates in place by putting empty tip boxes, or something similar, around them.

-- Put the tubes at the bottom of the package: dry ice evaporates over time.
-It might seem that the Eppendorf box with tubes is well secured within the dry ice when you pack it, but if the box is at the top of the package it will start moving around once some dry ice has evaporated and it gets more space.
+Dry ice evaporates over time.
+It might seem that the plates are well secured within the dry ice when you pack them, but if the plates are at the top of the package they will start to move around once some dry ice has evaporated and they get more space.
 Try to start the package with a small layer of dry ice.
-Put the Eppendorf box on top of that in the center of the box.
-Then fill the remainder of the package with dry ice, so dry ice sits on all sides around the Eppendorf box.
-This way the box with the samples will only start moving around when a lot of dry ice has evaporated.
+Put your plates on top of that in the center of the box.
+Then fill the remainder of the package with dry ice, so dry ice sits on all sides around the plates.
+This way the plates will only start moving around when a lot of dry ice has evaporated.

 Shipping via mail (e.g. FedEx)

 You can ship your sample(s) to:

 The price of shipping with FedEx is based on a lot of variables.
 It is based on your location and there is an extra fee for dry ice, for example.
 Make sure you are not surprised by costs and check all FedEx pricing info here.